eldoy/waveorb-site/app/pages/doc/client.md

 const api = waveorb('https://example.com/api')
 ```

-The `/api` at the end is used if you used the `waveorb install` command to set up your VPS server.
+The `/api` at the end is used if you used [waveorb server](https://github.com/eldoy/waveorb-server) to set up your production server.

 Import the Waveorb client like this if you're using Webpack:
 ```js